YPFront/Hospital-admin/README.md

 # Hospital-admin

-Hospital Bootstrap4 Hospital Admin with Front end technology Angular.js.
+Hospital Bootstrap4 Hospital Admin with Front end technology Angular 10.

 It is a complete solution for Hospital Management.